-Costs of sales increased as a result of additional costs at facilities supporting new non-Ford business, without corresponding reductions at facilities supporting the Ford North American business, which are underutilized, as well as the impact of foreign currency exchange rate changes (\$142 million).
+Costs of sales increased as a result of additional costs at facilities supporting new non-Ford business, without corresponding reductions at facilities supporting the Ford North American business which are underutilized.
+Costs of sales also reflected the impact of foreign currency exchange rate changes (\$52 million).

-Costs of sales were reduced by certain net efficiencies totaling \$45 million.
-This net amount includes material cost reductions, labor efficiencies, and the benefit of the Ford funding agreement on our labor costs.
-Increased raw material costs in certain commodity groups, wages and benefits including OPEB, warranty, depreciation and amortization, and freight were partial offsets.
+Costs of sales were reduced by certain net efficiencies totaling \$122 million.
+This net amount includes the benefit of the Ford funding agreement on our labor costs, material cost reductions, lower depreciation and amortization, and labor efficiencies.
+Increased raw material costs in certain commodity groups, and wages and benefits including OPEB, were partial offsets